Noncommutative Complex Structures on Quantum Homogeneous Spaces: Preliminaries and First Results

-In this section we recall Takeuchi's categorical equivalence for faithfully flat quantum homogeneous spaces, and some of the consequences of this result for the theory of covariant differential calculi.
-With the exception of the somewhat novel presentations of Majid's framing theorem and Hermisson's classification, all of the material found here is well-known.
+In this section we recall Takeuchi's categorical equivalence for quantum homogeneous spaces, some of its applications to the theory of covariant differential calculi, and finally the definition of a complex structure.